-1. In a large saucepan, bring the butter, sugar, glucose and salt to a boil.
-Boil to a 145ºC.
+In a large saucepan, bring the butter, sugar, glucose and salt to a boil.
+Boil to 145ºC.
 Remove from heat.

-2. Add the baking soda and rum.
-Pour onto a silpat mat and sprinkle with the roasted nuts.
+Add the baking soda and rum.
+Pour onto a silpat mat, or a sheet pan lined with baking paper, and sprinkle with the roasted nuts.